Search

 This is possible because only ~ 1/3 of 235U is used and some 238U is converted to 239Pu; therefore the spent fuel can be reprocessed to extract fissile 235U and 239Pu, which can then be remanufactured into nuclear fuel rods.

-How is spent nuclear fuel reprocessed?
+How is reprocessing of spent nuclear fuel carried out?

 Reprocessing is usually via the PUREX Process (Plutonium and Uranium Reduction EXtraction), the only method currently in commercial use around the world.
 Irrespective of the process chosen, the result is that the uranium (U, 96%), plutonium (Pu, 1%) and fission fragments (3%) are separated from one another.